-Compensation of Current Chief Executive Officer
+Compensation of Chief Executive Officer

 The Compensation Committee monitors and assesses the performance of the CEO and other senior executives and determines their pay levels.
-For the fiscal year ending December 31, 2011, the compensation of Mr. Don Kayne, the CEO of the Company, consisted of base salary and eligibility for a short term incentive bonus under the CSIP and LTIP and a payment under the Bridge Plan.
+For the fiscal year ending December 31, 2012, the compensation of Mr. Don Kayne, the CEO of the Company, consisted of base salary and eligibility for bonus under the PBP.
 In setting the base salary of the CEO, the Compensation Committee considered market competitive information and compared similar positions in the Canadian and British Columbia forest products industry and a broader industry group provided by Hay, an independent consulting firm engaged for this purpose (see "Compensation Discussion and Analysis - Elements of Compensation" herein).